COST SHARE REIMBURSEMENT PROGRAM

 The application deadline is different for each state.
 For information, please be in contact with your county FSA office.

 Can Oregon Tilth provide documentation for me?

-Oregon Tilth has been working hard to assist states facilitating the cost-share reimbursement.
-Some states now allow Oregon Tilth to provide the receipt for fees paid and certificates (when applicable) for the clients we certify.
-Oregon Tilth is happy to provide whatever assistance you may need either directly to you or your state agency.
+Oregon Tilth has been working hard to assist states participating with cost share reimbursement.
+Some states now allow Oregon Tilth to provide receipts for fees paid and certificates (when applicable) for the clients we certify.
+We are happy to provide assistance as needed.

 How much am I eligible to receive reimbursement for?